White Cat (The Curse Workers 1)

 But there is a secret at the center of Cassel’s family and he’s about to inherit it.
 It’s terrifying and that’s the truth.
 In his search for answers, he discovers a wicked plot for power that seems certain to succeed.
 But Cassel has other ideas—and a plan to con the conmen.

-White Cat was on the Massachusetts Book Award Must-Read List for 2010, and Texas’s Tayshas Reading List for 2012.
-It was nominated for the 2011 Andre Norton Award, and for the Best Hero category of the Indigo Teen Read Awards in 2010.
+White Cat was on the Massachusetts Book Award Must-Read List and the Best Hero category of the Indigo Teen Read Awards in 2010, and Texas’s Tayshas Reading List for 2012.
+In 2011 it was nominated for the Andre Norton Award and for a Locus Award.

 Fans of the author will revel in the sophisticated and slightly-more-realistic-than-usual approach…fascinating and carefully developed characters, and lush setting descriptions.